-Oliver "Lock" Holmes has more than 40 years’ experience in all aspects of public contracting.
+Oliver "Lock" Holmes has more than 45 years’ experience in all aspects of public contracting.
 He represents clients seeking government contract awards, negotiating contracts with public agencies, and resolving public contract disputes.
-Mr. Holmes has handled dozens of complex cases, from award through final dispute resolution in mediation, arbitration, court and jury trials.
-He also assists clients in negotiating agreements with public agencies to develop and operate government facilities under public-private partnerships, as well as multi-year franchise and concession contracts.
+Mr. Holmes has handled dozens of complex government contract cases in mediation, arbitration, court and jury trials.
+He also assists clients seeking agreements with public agencies to develop and operate government facilities under public-private partnerships, as well as multi-year franchise and concession contracts.

 His clients include developers, contractors, engineers and architects involved in public works projects in the United States and abroad.
 He also represents equipment suppliers and others selling goods and services to an array of government agencies at the local, national and international level.
 Many of his clients are involved in major engineering and technology projects, including transit systems and other infrastructure developments, as well as information processing and communications systems.